 - avoid giving your cats food that contains onions, chocolate, dog food

 - if using vegan cat food make sure nutritional needs are fulfilled

-- if you cook/prepare homemade cat food, make sure to use receipts from a veterinary nutritionist
+- if you cook/prepare homemade cat food, be sure to use receipts from a veterinary nutritionist

 For more information read the article written by Sherry Lynn Sanderson , BS, DVM, PhD, DACVIM, DACVN, from University of Georgia.
 Below, we will go deeper in the questions that concern reading the cat food label correctly, assessing the best cat brands and ultimately deciding which food to buy.
 This is valuable cat food advisor info that is written by someone who is really qualified.
 You do not need cat food reviews to tell you what is good.